avasich/bim-widgets/README.md

 # bim-widgets

-A wordpress plugin with blocks for the new version of https://standard.ds.do (not yet deployed).
+A wordpress plugin with blocks for the new version of https://standard.ds.do

 To install dependencies: